Renewable Energy & Energy Efficiency

 Specialized Stretch Energy Code

 Worcester adopted the Stretch Code, a building energy code, on May 4, 2010, as part of its designation as a Green Community.
 This code "stretches" energy code requirements beyond the base code, requiring higher building efficiency for new construction and major renovations.
 In 2023, Massachusetts developed a third code option, the Specialized Stretch Code (SSC), which municipalities could vote to adopt.
 The new SSC increases the energy efficiency requirements for new construction.
 The Worcester City Council voted to adopt it on September 26, 2023.
-The SSC will go into effect on July 1, 2024.
+The SSC went into effect on July 1, 2024.
 This opt-in code will help our city meet our own commitments in the Green Worcester Plan, which has a goal of bringing our greenhouse gas emissions to zero by 2045.

 Learn More